-EXPERIENCED Full time & Part Time ENGLISH TEACHER needed for Children and Adult – promotion opportunities available!1 week ago
+EXPERIENCED Full time ENGLISH TEACHER needed for Children and Adult – Promotion opportunities available!

 Chiba Prefecture has a population of 5.1 million with its capital and largest city, Chiba, having a population of nearly one million people.
 Other large cities with populations of about 500,000 are Funabashi City, Matsudo City and Ichikawa City.
 Tokyo’s main international airport, Narita, is located out in the Chiba countryside, about 50-60 minutes by express train from central Tokyo, so people with Chiba addresses are able to enjoy shorter times to the airport when traveling abroad.
 Two of the Kanto area’s primary rivers, the Edogawa and the Tonegawa, flow through Chiba and out to the sea.
 Each of these have paved embankment trails, which make nice courses for walking, jogging and cycling.
 Cyclists can take these paths inland for almost 100 miles on each river.